snok/django-auth-adfs/docs/oauth2_explained.rst

 authenticating/authorizing the user and creating the session.
 The session you can think of as being the protected resource.

 Once the session is created, OAuth2 isn't used anymore.
-Django uses it's sessions to authenticate and authorize the user on subsequent requests.
+Django uses its sessions to authenticate and authorize the user on subsequent requests.

 On the ADFS side, you need to configure both the ``Client`` role part of Django